mertkan-k/Metin2-Renewal-Make-Quest/README.md

 		# cd /home/game/share/locale/turkey/quest
 		# sh make.sh
 		Starting..
-		All quests done; succes: 6, fail 0.
+		All quests are done; succes: 6, fail 0.
 		#

 I hope there are lots of people to give star to this repository :)